giotoman/RSP3/README.md

 `mdf` : max distance function to be used (**GRID**, **CONV**, **MH**, **QH**, **HH**)
 `folds` : fold count (**file only**)

+GRID: Conventional RSP3
+CONV: Conventional K-NN without data reduction
+MH: RSP3A (approximation of convex hull)
+QH: RSP3Q (RSP3 with quick hull)
+HH: HYBRID HULL (please do not use it)

 # Flags

 `-N` : apply normalization (0-1)
-`-IRR`: apply interquartile range ranking
-`-NIRR`: apply both of the above
+`-IRR`: apply interquartile range ranking for attribute selection `-NIRR`: apply both of the above

 # Attribute selection